-Late registrants are treated the same as those submitting a late application for a school place and are given a lower priority in this school's oversubscription criteria than those registering for the tests and submitting an application on time.
-If your form is received after the closing date of 4pm on Friday 10 July 2015 it will only be treated as on time for this school if you can provide evidence of a move of address into the priority area by 31 December 2015.
+Late registrants are treated the same as those submitting a late application for a school place and and will not be considered in the first round of offers.
+If your form is received after the closing date of 4pm on Friday 7 July 2017 it will only be treated as on time for this school if you can provide evidence of a move of address into the priority area by 31 December 2017.